mokka03/BSP_project/README.md

-# BSP Final Project - Classifying muurmurs
+# BSP Final Project - Classifying murmurs
 Run the processing for all of the signal from runner.m file.
 Our solution for the project can be found in the project_run.m file.

 ### Heart sound detection